Table of Contents

 Receive Passport Request (PPR)

-Submit passport for stamping
+Submit passport for visa stamping

 Travel to Canada